thepirat000/Audit.NET/README.md

 	.UseCustomProvider(new MyCustomDataProvider());
 ```

-You can also set the global data provider with a factory method that is called when an Audit Scope is created.
+You can also set the global data provider with a factory method called when an Audit Scope is created.
 For example:

 ```c#
 Audit.Core.Configuration.DataProviderFactory = () => new LazyDataProvider();